-The superintendent registrar's authority (in England and Wales), or schedule (in Scotland) will record the given names and surname of each of the couple in the form which they used and by which they were generally known when notice of marriage was given to the registrar.
-The names used should appear in the same form on the Society's Form A, the superintendent registrar's authority, the Quaker marriage certificate, and the civil marriage register.
-If the superintendent registrar has written under a surname some such words as "name changed by deed poll" or "formerly known as Smith", these words must also be used in the civil marriage register if still appropriate and if the couple agree to such description.
-However such words need not appear in the Quaker certificate which is read out to the meeting.
-In case of difficulty consult the superintendent registrar or district registrar.
+The schedule will record the given names and surname of each of the couple in the form which they used and by which they were generally known when notice of marriage was given to the registrar.
+The names used should appear in the same form on the Society's Form A, the marriage schedule and the first part of the Quaker marriage certificate.
+In Scotland, the schedule will also include maiden names where appropriate.
+If the schedule has a note by a surname words as "name changed by deed poll" or "formerly known as Smith", such words need not appear in the Quaker marriage certificate.